indus/VLEX/README.md

 ##### updateFN(&lt;$&gt;,&lt;force&gt;)
 the return value of VLEXs main function is a update-function.
-Call it to trigger an update.
+Call it to trigger an update manually.

 | Parameter   | Type        | Description  |
 :-- | :-- | :--